rangaomkaram/DataBaseConnections_THROUGH_PYTHON-AND-JAVASCRIPT/README.md

 ## Using Javascript means
  # MERN stack
-  - Using Node.js, Express, Mongoose to connect the different Databases - specially MongoDB, MySQL
+  - Using Node.js, Express, and Mongoose to connect the different Databases - especially MongoDB, MySQL